Committee reports, agendas and minutes

-Planning applications are normally determined under the Council's Scheme of Delegation, without going to Committee.
-The case officer assigned to the application will make a recommendation on the basis of Local Development Plan policies.
-The application is then determined by the Head of Planning and Building Control, assisted by the Area Team Leaders and the Development Manager.
-Most applications are determined under these delegated powers.
+Planning applications are normally decided by planning officers, without going to Committee.
+The case officer will make a recommendation on the basis of Local Development Plan policies.
+The application is then decided by a senior Development Management Officer.

 Detailed information on the call-in procedure is contained in the download below.

 How to find out if an application is going to Committee